Valley Central’s Registered Nurses help keep students healthy and serve as an important resource in our schools.

 Physical examinations are required for all new entrants, which include: Pre-K, and/or Kindergarten, 1st, 3rd, 5th, 7th, 9th and 11th graders.
 We urge you to have the physical completed by your child’s own medical provider.
 Physical exams can or will be done by the school doctor or nurse practitioner while the child is in school if requested or if a physical form is not on file with the health office.

-Valley Central School District use FamilyID to sign up for sports, including physicals requirement information.
+Valley Central School District uses FamilyID to sign up for sports, including physicals requirement information.

 Registration for all sports is available here on Family ID.

-Concussions are a serious health concern for everyone.
-Learn more about VCSD Concussion Procedures here.
+Concussions and Sudden Cardiac Arrest are serious health concerns for everyone.
+Learn more about VCSD Sports Health Concerns here.

 Mental Health and Wellness